asllan/codility-solutions/README.md

 [BinaryGap](https://codility.com/programmers/lessons/1-iterations/binary_gap/) - Find longest sequence of zeros in binary representation of an integer - [solution](./binarygap.cpp)

 [OddOccurrencesInArray](https://codility.com/programmers/lessons/2-arrays/odd_occurrences_in_array/) - Find value that occurs in odd number of elements - [solution](./oddOccurrencesInArray.cpp)

+[CyclicRotation](https://codility.com/programmers/lessons/2-arrays/cyclic_rotation/) - Rotate an array to the right by a given number of steps - [solution](./cyclicRotation.cpp)